College of Graduate Studies

 - Some of the eight courses in visual impairment can be used as electives or for professional development and recertification points with approval from your school district.

 - Persons with a bachelor’s degree take up to 39 hours of coursework in education and visual impairment and 6 hours of internship to obtain initial licensure in special education, visual impairment.
+However, students who complete one year of successful, co-supervised full-time teaching experience in this endorsement area in a public school or accredited nonpublic school during their graduate program may be given the opportunity to have this experience accepted in lieu of the supervised teaching internship.

 Required Courses and Field Experiences (28-37 hours)